abuicke/tarot/court cards/swords/Prince of Swords.md

 ### Upright

+This card represents mental activity, the imaginative activities of the mind which can either dominate and waste energy in many meanignless directions, or be utilised to shape a clear, multi-faceted vision.
+It all depends on one's ability to let go of, *cut away* (the sword), whatever thoughts are not useful, and combine those that are into a single unifying idea (the prism).

+>The figure of this Prince is clothed with closely woven armour adorned with definite device, and the chariot which bears him suggests (even more closely) geometrical ideas.
+This chariot is drawn by winged children, looking and leaping irresponsibly in any direction that takes their fancy; they are not reined, but perfectly capricious.
+The chariot consequently is easy enough to move, but quite unable to progress in any definite direction except by accident.
+This is a perfect picture of the Mind.
+>
+>**Aleister Crowley**, *The Book of Thoth* (pp. 161-162)

-1) Crystalizing a new vision (the prism) for the future, not limited by the past (the small thought entities being cut away which are dragging the chariot in many disparate directions).
+1) Crystalizing a new vision (the prism) for the future, not limited by the past (the children).
 2) Cutting, decisive intellect.
-3) Trying to establish a clear vision for the future (the prism), despite the noise of the mind (the fairies which are pulling the chariot in many disparate directions).
+3) Trying to establish a clear vision for the future (the prism), despite the noise of the mind (the children).
 4) Overthinking